MailTape/MailTape/src/content/episodes/2025-02-26-magic_tuber_stringband.md

 ## Magic Tuber Stringband - Piney Woods Burn

 Sarah: **"** This track arrives from the band's most recent album, [Needlefall](https://magictuberstringband.bandcamp.com/album/needlefall).
 Try to listen with headphones :) Between whirring eeriness and traditional fiddle sounds, the track threads carefully across dissonance, drones, and folk oriented moments.
 We are welcomed into a soundscape that not only brushes traditions, but embraces both the natural acoustic stage and its own evolving experimentation.
-As with several tracks on the Needlefall album, a rich tapestry is created before us, one that weaves in flowing improvisations and also those smaller, sparser noises that catch soft as velvet upon our ears. **"**
+As with several tracks on the Needlefall album, a rich tapestry is created before us, one that weaves in flowing improvisations and also those smaller, sparser noises that catch soft as velvet on our ears. **"**

 ## Qwalia - Omega

-Sarah: **"** From the London-based improv jazz quartet most recent album, Abbreviations.
+Sarah: **"** From the London-based improv jazz quartet's most recent album, Abbreviations.
 This drumline takes us by the hand, guiding our footsteps alongside the see-sawing hedges of psychedelic synthwork and these gorgeous, spiking basslines. **"**

 ## Magic Tuber Stringband - Ghost Pipe